ts-oh/etch-a-sketch/README.md

 # etch-a-sketch

 This was a etch-a-sketch project from 'The Odin Project' fundamentals.

-Used: Vanilla Javascript, CSS, and HTML
+Used: Javascript, CSS, and HTML.
+Learning Objectives: CSS gridbox and DOM manipulation.
+Optional: Rainbow coloring added.